-5 • Conclusions
+Conclusions

 A simulation procedure based on the polynomial translation method for estimation of annual maximum wind speeds was introduced.
 The modification to the approximation method proposed by Edgeworth was further conducted to provide a wider application range of skewness or kurtosis for non-Gaussian random variables.
 With the observation of moment parameters, statistical nature of parent distributions could be reflected well to the simulation results.
-The simulation results of 155 sites indicate that once the statistical nature, four moments, are properly estimated, the simulation procedure based on polynomial translation method can provide a fairly good prediction.
+The simulation results of 155 sites indicate that once the statistical nature, in terms of four moments, are properly estimated, the simulation procedure based on polynomial translation method can provide a fairly good prediction for the probability distribution of annual maxima.